 About James Baldwin

-James Baldwin was born on August 2, 1924, and educated in New York.
-His first novel, Go Tell It on the Mountain, appeared in 1953 to excellent reviews and immediately was recognized as establishing a profound and permanent new voice… More about James Baldwin
+JAMES BALDWIN (1924-1987) was a novelist, essayist, playwright, poet, and social critic.
+His first novel, Go Tell It on the Mountain, appeared in 1953 to excellent reviews, and his essay collections Notes of a Native Son and The Fire Next… More about James Baldwin